Facing

 Fighting

-a lion inside intensely vegetated area can be extremely dangerous.
+a lion inside the woodland savannah can be extremely challenging and dangerous.

-The lion is as smart as men, and can maneuver through the bushes
+The lion is very smart and can maneuver through the bushes

 faster than a human being.
-For this reason, the Maasai warriors
+As a result, the Maasai warriors

-prefer to fight lions in the open plains.
-This is the best decision
+preferred to fight lions in the open plains.
+By doing so, the warrior

-give a lion a chance to fight.
-Lion hunting is all about challenging
+gave a lion a chance to fight.
+Lion hunting was all about challenging

 another creature without cheating.
 Facing a lion in the open